 Now these results are what you, the field sales manager, will be measured against.
 They are decided above our pay grade and conveniently handed down from the powers that be, typically in the form of some kind of revenue figure, such as MRR (monthly recurring revenue).

-Choosing the objectives that will lead to obtaining these business results takes a little more time on your part.
+It’ the role of an area sales manager to choose the objectives that will lead to obtaining these business results.
 As your business results are typically revenue, some sales objectives might be:

 - Acquiring new business